-• Subsequent to the execution of the sale transaction, the Group would still have 21 aircrafts in operations (refer to the future minimum lease rent disclosed in Note 15) for which the Board of Directors of the parent company believes - up to the date of issuance of the consolidated financial statements - that the best possible return would be through the continuing use in the normal course of business.
-However, the Board of Directors of the parent company acknowledges that there is material uncertainty associated with continuing use of the remaining fleet as market conditions in the future could provide better returns to shareholders through a sale opportunity, which would be subject to the approval of shareholders.
+• After the execution of the sale transaction for the remaining aircrafts, the Group would still have 23 aircrafts in operations (refer to the future minimum lease rent disclosed in Note 15) for which the Board of Directors of the Parent Company believes - up to the date of issuance of the consolidated financial statements - that the Group will continue in the normal course of business.
+However, the Board of Directors of the Parent Company acknowledges that there is material uncertainty associated with continuing use of the remaining fleet as market conditions in the future could provide better returns to shareholders through a sale opportunity, which would be subject to the approval of shareholders.

-As such, the Board of Directors of the parent company has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+As such, the Board of Directors of the Parent Company has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 The consolidated financial statements do not include any adjustment relating to the recoverability and classification of recorded assets and classification of liabilities which may be necessary if the Group is unable to continue as a going concern.